mithem/helix-cli/USAGE.md

 ### things
 things [identifier]

-exports all specified items to Things3
+exports all specified items to Things3.
+You can also add mutliple titles as identifier

 identifiers:
 - *: all tasks